hibanejjari/XAI-Platform-for-Multi-Modal-Classification/Setup_Usage.md

 ## User guide to the application

 ### Classification Tab
 1. Select **Audio** or **Image**
 2. Upload or drag/drop file (`.wav` or chest X-ray image)
-3. Choose model from drop down menu (like VGG16 for audio, DensNet for images)
+3. Choose model from the automatically filtered dropdown(like VGG16 for audio, DensNet for images)
 4. Select XAI method from drop down
 5. Click **Classify & Explain**